Kotti/kotti_user_manual/docs/adding_content/images.rst

 When you are adding or editing a document, you have the word-processor-like panel of icons to change the styling of text, to format paragraphs, add links, etc. One of these icons is the image icon, the one that features a tree.
-To add an image at some place in text you have types in the body, click or move the cursor to the spot where you want it.
+To add an image at some place in text you have typed in the body, click or move the cursor to the spot where you want the image to be placed.
 Usually this is at the beginning or end of a paragraph, or on a line by itself.
 Then click the image icon to show the image editing popup window to either paste the URL of the image, if it is available on some website, or to browse your computer for an image to upload.
 There are text entry fields for adding title and a description (sometimes called "alt" text for an image).
+This information is important for making your site accessible to blind people.

 Let's add the image of the Bramley's Seedling tree, planted in 1809, to a document about the tree.
-Here you see where we are adding a document called "Bramley's Seedling" to "Featured Fruits", which had already been added.
+Here you see where we are adding a document called "Bramley's Seedling" to "Featured Fruits", a document which had already been added.
 We have typed text describing the history of the tree, have entered three tags, "cooking," "juicing," and "heirloom," and are now ready to add a photograph.

 ..
 Image:: ../images/adding_bramleys_seedling_document.png